-Solution: change 25.0 °C to 298.0 K and remember that standard pressure in kPa is 101.325.
-Insert values into the equation (the ChemTeam will use the left-hand one in the graphic above) and get:
+1) Change 25.0 °C to 298.0 K and remember that standard pressure in kPa is 101.325.
+Insert values into the equation to get:

 Example #2: 5.00 L of a gas is collected at 22.0 °C and 745.0 mmHg.
 When the temperature is changed to standard, what is the new pressure?

-Solution: convert to Kelvin and insert:
+1) Convert to Kelvin and insert:

 Sometimes a problem will give you one pressure in one unit and ask for the new pressure in a different unit.
 In that case, simply do the problem and then convert the pressure to the different unit.